 Increasing Muscle Strength

 If increasing muscle strength and exercise is a key priority for you, then you should be hitting the weights—no question.
 Weight lifting is unique because you can have so much precise control on where and how you build muscle strength.
-This streamlines the muscle-building process and can help you get specific muscle results faster.
-So, for example, if you’re looking to increase your muscles’ tone and overall appearance, you would lean more into calisthenics and weight lifting using lighter weights.
-But if you are trying to achieve or maintain larger muscle mass to increase the strength and size of your muscles, heavier weights are for you.
+This streamlines the process of building muscle and can help you get specific muscle results faster.

 Calisthenics and Weight Exercise Examples